acrolinx/acrolinx-coding-guidance/topics/logging.md

 ### Info

-Logs on Info level happen all the time.
+Logs at Info level happen all the time.
 Never log any sensitive data here.

 * Log the ID of users instead of their names.